Welcome to today's edition of the Rush 24-7 podcast.

 But he did not mention anything that this administration has done.

-So now he's going head to head with someone who he detests, someone who is interested more in content than reform.
+So now he's going head-to-head with someone who he detests, someone who is interested more in content than reform.

 Newsweek points this out.

-The guy, Romney is interested less in rhetoric than Obama.
+The guy Romney is interested less in rhetoric than Obama.

-If you remember, let me take you back to the George Washington University talk last when it was April, when he lectured Ryan, he sat him in the front row.
+If you remember, let me take you back to the George Washington University talk last one, it was April, when he lectured Ryan.

-You could see right then that was the speech where Obama alluded to the fact that the money you earn is not yours.
+You could see right then, that was the speech where Obama alluded to the fact that the money you earn is not yours.

-So we had a transparent presidency promised, that didn't happen.
+So we had a transparent presidency promised.

 You had a stimulus that failed.

-He was going to close Gitmo, that didn't happen.
+He was going to close Gitmo.

 You've got a guy who promotes class warfare, divides the country.

-He was going to get us out of Iraq, yet he's gotten us into other things.
+He was going to get us out of Iraq.

 He has gone after states that tried to enforce their own immigration laws when he has refused to discharge his own duty in the matter.

-Now, if you sit back and think about this, and I said earlier, it's the economy stupid, and it very much is.
+Now, if you sit back and think about this, and I said earlier, it's the economy stupid, and it very much is, there's another thing at play here that is a little more subtle and doesn't affect you on a daily basis in the same way the economy does.

 And of course, what I'm talking about is liberty.